 WHO WE ARE

-because as men we can reach a point where we see no other way out and then choose methods that there is no coming back from.
+Because as men we can reach a point where we see no other way out and then choose methods that there is no coming back from.

-We invest in cutting edge digital technology that allows them to do just that in private and with confidence and more importantly is free to access and use.
+We invest in cutting edge digital technology that allows them both to do just that, in private and with confidence and more importantly is free to access and use.